semrush/intergalactic/website/docs/filter-group/filter-rules/filter-rules.md

 ### Trigger

 - For trigger use [Select](/components/select/) and [FilterTrigger](/components/filter-trigger/).
 - Set the trigger min-width to 80px.
 It's not recommended to make the trigger smaller.
-When there is enough space in the interface, make the width of the trigger dependent on the content, so the text inside the trigger doesn't have to be collapsed into the `ellipsis`.
+When there is enough space in the interface, make the width of the trigger dependent on the content, so the label inside the trigger doesn't have to be collapsed into the `ellipsis`.
 - When it turns out that the name of the filter is larger than the width specified for the filter, collapse it into the `ellipsis` and show the full name in the tooltip.

 ### Dropdown